Skip to Content

 The wine-growing region here is located at 300 meters (1,000 feet) above sea level and is protected by the surrounding mountains.
 As a result of its location, Central Otago has the only continental climate zone in New Zealand – precipitation levels are low and the Summers are typically hot and dry.
 All of this makes it the ideal growing ground for Pinot Noir, Chardonnay, Pinot Gris, and Sauvignon Blanc.

 Within the Central Otago Wine Region, the most famous sub-region is the Gibbston Valley.
-The Gibbston Valley is located around 30 minutes from Queenstown (on the road between Queenstown and Cromwell) and is home to some of the best wineries in the entire region.
-It’s a popular stop on a road trip from Queenstown to Mount Cook and even Queenstown to Milford Sound.
-For most visitors to Queenstown, this is the wine region you will explore!
+The Gibbston Valley is located around 30 minutes from Queenstown and is home to some of the best wineries in the entire region.
+This is exactly why I recommend visiting the Gibbston Valley on my 3-day Queenstown itinerary because wine lovers really shouldn’t miss out!

 What to Expect from a Queenstown Wine Tour